-Princess Herba makes her first appearance to the good guys, and taunts them, though Ai No Kareshi notes that Kaze won’t stop shooting at her during the speech, which sounds fucking hilarious.
+Princess Herba makes her first appearance to the good guys, and taunts them, though Ai no Kareshi notes that Kaze won’t stop shooting at her during the speech, which sounds fucking hilarious.
 Unfortunately, Herba’s taunts are working, and Lisa is giving into her anger, going all Dragon Ball Z with the surrounding rocks.
-Herba starts saying – possibly lying – how much Dolk was trying to fight Soljashy’s possession so that he could help Lisa, until finally Lisa lets out an explosion of Kigen Arts that transform her into the Kigen Dragon.
+Herba starts saying – possibly making shit up on the fly to get Lisa’s goat – how much Dolk was trying to fight Soljashy’s possession so that he could help Lisa, until finally Lisa lets out an explosion of Kigen Arts that transform her into the Kigen Dragon.

-Oscha rescues Herba from Dragon Lisa, and then Lisa runs off to the Pillar of Darkness, driven by her hatred of it for starting all of this mess twelve years earlier (remember, Lisa was there as a child).
+Oscha rescues Herba from Dragon Lisa, and then Lisa flies off to the Pillar of Darkness, driven by her hatred of it for starting all of this mess twelve years earlier (remember, Lisa was there as a child).
 The bad guys want this to happen, but I still don’t understand why, since the flying castle is here now.
 Are they trying to make such a big hole in reality that Chaos itself can get through?
 If that’s the case, did Chaos have go through this whole rigmarole for every world he’s already destroyed, which number in the thousands or millions?
-It’s hard to believe!
+That’s a hard sell, I don’t know if I believe it!
 In any event, Makenshi says that Lisa’s Kigen Dragon form can destroy the barrier between worlds, but she’ll die in the effort, as if things weren’t bad enough.
 Sure enough, Lisa opens a portal by attacking the Pillar, and Guadium… goes… back to Wonderland through that portal Lisa opened earlier?
 I’m so confused.

 Makenshi attempts to stop Lisa’s attack, but fails somehow.
 I’m afraid the summary doesn’t give any details, though it’s possible the audio drama just fudges the whole exchange by saying, “Well that didn’t work.”
 It’s an audio drama after all, that’s all they’d technically have to say!
-Kaze wants to go next, but the others protest, knowing that he wants to kill Lisa.
-Makenshi steps in, holding out a drop of hope in Kaze’s good nature, and insists that Kaze be allowed to try.
+Kaze wants to go next, but the others protest, knowing that he wants to kill Lisa instead of just stopping her.
+Makenshi steps in, holding out a drop of hope in Kaze’s better nature, and insists that Kaze be allowed to try.
 They let him go.

 The soil charge triad to use on you has been decided!